 See Prices

-You’ll enter the Colosseum through the back door entrance avoiding lines and crowds which is ideal!
-You’ll step through the Gate of Death and your English speaking Colosseum guide will bring the stories to life.
+You’ll enter the Colosseum through the back door entrance avoiding lines and crowds, which is ideal!
+You’ll step through the gladiator’s gate and your English-speaking Colosseum guide will bring the stories to life.
 Next, on to the Roman Forum.
 All admissions are included.

 See Prices

-Where is the Pantheon in Rome
+Where Is the Pantheon in Rome?

 Short Answer: Center of Rome